SuryaTejaVaddy/rag-document-qa/README.md

-RAG Document Q&A SystemA Retrieval-Augmented Generation (RAG) pipeline that lets you ask questions about your PDF and text documents using Google Gemini AI.How It WorksIngest — PDFs/text files are chunked and stored in ChromaDB (local vector database)Retrieve — Your question is matched against stored chunks using semantic searchGenerate — Gemini AI reads the matched chunks and answers your questionPrerequisitesPython 3.11+A Gemini API key from aistudio.google.com (free tier)GitHub Codespaces (recommended) or local Python environmentSetup1.
+"""RAG Document Q&A SystemA Retrieval-Augmented Generation (RAG) pipeline that lets you ask questions about your PDF and text documents using Google Gemini AI.How It WorksIngest — PDFs/text files are chunked and stored in ChromaDB (local vector database)Retrieve — Your question is matched against stored chunks using semantic searchGenerate — Gemini AI reads the matched chunks and answers your questionPrerequisitesPython 3.11+A Gemini API key from aistudio.google.com (free tier)GitHub Codespaces (recommended) or local Python environmentSetup1.
 Clone the RepositoryBashgit clone https://github.com/SuryaTejaVaddy/rag-document-qa.git cd rag-document-qa
 2. Install DependenciesBashpip install -r requirements.txt
 3. Set Your API KeyOption A — GitHub Codespaces (recommended):Go to your GitHub repository → Settings → Secrets and variables → Codespaces → New secret:Name: GEMINI_API_KEYValue: your API keyThen restart your Codespace.
 If the key doesn't load automatically, run:Bashexport GEMINI_API_KEY="your-api-key-here"